 There are various reasons for record companies to decide not to release an album.
 Labels such as Blue Note recorded more than they could release and had to prioritize.
 Sometimes recordings remained unfinished and would be completed when the time is right.
 Live recordings nobody knew existed surfaced decades later and were released to continue … Continue reading Digging the Archives: Previously Unissued Jazz Recordings

 Ever since its birth, jazz music has continuously evolved into various subgenres.
 The American record label Blue Note Records, which got established in 1939, played a significant role in this evolution.
-The company is a landmark in jazz music and has an extensive song catalogue that includes many acclaimed jazz standards.
+The company is a landmark in jazz music and has an extensive song catalog that includes many acclaimed jazz standards.
 Their new release Re:imagined … Continue reading A Collective of Musicians Re:imagined the Blue Note Catalogue

 Trumpeter Lee Morgan was only 19 years old when he led the recording of his Blue Note original album titled The Cooker.
 The album is a demonstration of Morgan’s early bop-oriented influence and contains improvisation that communicates to the listener.
 He is playing with a kind of youthful enthusiasm and spontaneity.
 Morgan plays exceptionally well … Continue reading Youthful Enthusiasm: The Cooker by Lee Morgan